-Suppose A is the augmented matrix of a system of linear equations with m equations in n variables.
-Suppose also that B is a row-equivalent matrix in reduced row-echelon form with r rows that are not zero rows.
+Suppose A is the augmented matrix of a system of linear equations with n variables.
+Suppose also that B is a row-equivalent matrix in reduced row-echelon form with r nonzero rows.
 Then the system of equations is inconsistent if and only if the leading 1 of row r is located in column n + 1 of B.